Particular/docs.particular.net/nservicebus/scalability-and-ha/distributor/index.md

 For each message being processed, the Distributor performs a few additional operations: it receives a ready message from a Worker, sends the work message to the Worker and receives a ready message post processing.
 That means that using Distributor introduces a certain processing overhead, that is independent of how much actual work is done.
 Therefore the Distributor is more suitable for relatively long running units of work (high I/O like http calls, writing to disk) as opposed to very short lived units of work (a quick read from the database and dispatching a message using `Bus.Send` or  `Bus.Publish`).

-To get a sense of the expected performance take your regular endpoint performance and divide it by 4.
+To get a sense of the expected performance take the regular endpoint performance and divide it by 4.

-If you need to scale out small units of work you might consider splitting your handlers into smaller vertical slices of functionality and deploying them on their own endpoints.
+If scale out small units of work is required consider splitting the handlers into smaller vertical slices of functionality and deploying them on their own endpoints.

 ## Increasing the Distributor throughput